Audit Trail

 Section titled “Via the admin UI”- Navigate to the Audit page.

-- Apply any desired filters (date range, event type, user).
+- Apply any desired filters (date range, event type, status).

 Via the API

-Section titled “Via the API”Send a GET request to /api/audit/export with optional filter parameters (eventType, actorId, from, to).
+Section titled “Via the API”Send a GET request to /api/audit/export with optional filter parameters (eventType, actorId, resource, status, from, to).
+Use the format parameter to pick the output: csv (default) or pdf.

 Section titled “Immutability guarantees”The audit trail uses multiple layers to ensure entries cannot be modified: